tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   `12'h888`.
   Existing system software accessing the address `0x444` will not operate equivalently.
-  Exception: Changes to match previously published documentation, i.e. bug fixes, may only warrant a MINOR increment.
 - Modified software-accessible register field layout, e.g. `CFG[0]=ENABLE`
   $\to$ `CFG[31]=ENABLE`.
   Existing system software accessing the register will not operate equivalently.
-  Exception: Changes to match previously published documentation, i.e. bug fixes, may only warrant a MINOR increment.
 - Modified software-accessible register reset value, e.g. `32'd5` $\to$
   `32'd0`.
   Existing system software accessing the register will not operate equivalently, particularly software performing non-atomic read-modify-write operations on startup like `cfg->operation++`.
-  Exception: Changes to match previously published documentation, i.e. bug fixes, may only warrant a MINOR increment.

-To summarise, the MAJOR version must be incremented with any changes which *require* updates to any projects that fetch your updated module.
+To summarise, the MAJOR version must be incremented with any changes which *require* updates to any projects that fetch the newly released version.

 ### MINOR Versions